-Write down the results in a record book.
-You can use a small notebook or ask your doctor for a blood testing record book.
-You may also want to keep track of what you have eaten, when you took medicine or insulin, and how active you have been during the day.
+You need to keep track of your results.
+There are a few ways you can do this.
+You can write them down in a record book.
+Use a small notebook or ask your doctor for a blood testing record book.
+Depending on the type of monitor you have, you may be able to keep track of the results on your computer or smartphone.
+Whatever method you use, you may also want to keep track of what you have eaten, when you took medicine or insulin, and how active you’ve been during the day.
 This will help you see how these things affect your blood sugar.
 Talk with your doctor about what is a good range for your blood sugar level and what to do if your blood sugar is not within that range.

 What time of day should I test?

-Recommendations for the best time of day to test your blood sugar depend on your medicine, mealtimes and blood sugar control.
-On the chart, your doctor will check the times when you should test your blood sugar.
+Recommendations for the best time of day to test your blood sugar depend on your medicine, mealtimes, and blood sugar control.
+Your doctor may provide a chart that outlines when to check your blood sugar and what level you should target.
 Your doctor may also suggest different goals, depending on your situation.

 What do my blood sugar levels tell me?